omnivector-solutions/armasec/CONDUCT.rst

 Contributors to armasec are expected to be considerate of their peers.
 We're thoughtful when addressing the efforts of others, keeping in mind that often times the labor was completed simply for the good of the community.
-We're attentive in our communications, whether in person or online, and we're tactful when approaching differing views.
+We're attentive in our communications, whether in person or online, and we are tactful when approaching differing views.

 Be Respectful